+The participation will continue to be more in the overnight indexed swap market, rather than in the IRF market.”
 The secondary market continues to lack liquidity.
 “For investors to buy IINSSes, the biggest hindrance is secondary market liquidity.
 There will be demand for these instruments.
 But for this market to actually become vibrant, ease to transact is important.
 There should be an option to liquidate.
 For example, government bonds are very liquid, but these aren’t liquid for retail investors.
 For tax-free bonds, too, secondary market liquidity is not very high,” said Alok Singh, chief investment officer (fixed income), BOI AXA Mutual Fund.